vivekv009/FX_Rates/README.md

     $ rates.dates

-## To convert between two available currencies on a certain date:
+## To convert between two available currencies on a specific date:

     $ rates.at(date, from_currency, to_currency)